keobox/turic/lesson26/topics.md

 - Add the raw symbol quoting I did not added in Lesson 25.
 - In case we want implement a real quoting we should add a `quote` field in case of strings in `tfobj`.
+- Remove "quoting" and fix a litte bug in `print_obj`.